mrkaleArduinoLib/gbj_appbucket/README.md

 #### Parameters

 * **onRainfallStart**: Pointer to a callback function, which is call at detecting the start of a rainfall, i.e., after the first tip of a rain bucket.
+There is only parameter about number of rainfalls available for the handler by corresponding [getter](#getRainfalls).
 * **onRainfallEnd**: Pointer to a callback function, which is call at detecting the end of a rainfall, i.e., after the delay period since recent tip of a rain bucket.
+There are all parameters or recent rainfall available for the handler by corresponding getters, right before their reset.

 #### Example
 ```cpp